 Winter (December, January, February): Due to snow cover, the Luchs Trail is not accessible during the winter months.

 You travel along the Luchs Trail as an individual hiker (without the guidance of a mountain guide) on marked mountain paths, partly in high alpine mountain regions with altitudes of up to 1.900 m.
-Therefore, for the Hoch & Heilig trail you need alpine hiking experience, which includes not only the correct self-assessment of the technical and physical requirements for the points listed below, but also experience in orientation in the terrain (including reading topographical maps) and in how to behave in bad weather.
+Therefore you need alpine hiking experience, which includes not only the correct self-assessment of the technical and physical requirements for the points listed below, but also experience in orientation in the terrain (including reading topographical maps) and in how to behave in bad weather.

 With us on the Luchs Trail, you are well looked after and supported by our organisation.
 Nevertheless, you are travelling as an independent hiker (unless you book an optional mountain hiking guide).
 We would like to point out that despite our tour organisation you are on your own responsibility on the Luchs Trail.